cassiorsfreitas/blog/_posts/blog-nextjs-spotify-sounds-good.md

 ## Creating an API Route

-Let's test our communication with Spotify.
-First, create a new file at **pages/api/now-playing.ts**.
-Then, import the new function **getNowPLaying**.
+To test our communication with Spotify, start by creating a new file at **pages/api/now-playing.ts**.
+Subsequently, import the new function **getNowPLaying**.

 ```js
 // pages/api/now-playing.ts